 Opioids And Overdose Deaths In Oklahoma

 Oklahoma residents have battled the opioid epidemic for over two decades.
-Those struggling with the abuse of prescription pain medications have been forced to turn to deadlier street drugs, including heroin and fentanyl.
+Those struggling with the use of prescription pain medications have been forced to turn to deadlier street drugs, including heroin

 Some drug-related facts from Oklahoma include: